Hepatitis (Hepatitis A, B, and C)

-Chronic viral hepatitis B and C should be treated by individuals who are knowledgeable of these conditions, the medications utilized to treat these conditions and the side effects of these medications.
+Chronic viral hepatitis B and C should be treated by individuals who are knowledgeable of these conditions, the medications utilized to treat these conditions, and the side effects of these medications.

-The main reason to treat chronic viral hepatitis is to prevent cirrhosis of the liver, in which the liver becomes scarred and gradually loses its ability to function.
+The main reason to treat chronic viral hepatitis is to prevent cirrhosis of the liver, during which the liver becomes scarred and gradually loses its ability to function.
 This can ultimately lead to liver failure or liver cancer.
 Another reason for treatment is to prevent the spread of infection.
 The longer a patient has chronic hepatitis, the more likely it is that cirrhosis will develop.
 Therefore, early diagnosis is crucial for initiating treatment as soon as possible.
 Unfortunately, since chronic viral hepatitis is usually not associated with symptoms, most patients remain undiagnosed.

 Most cases of viral hepatitis can be prevented by using common sense precautions.
 Since hepatitis A and E viruses are transmitted through contaminated foods and liquids, patients should not eat or drink in areas with unsanitary conditions.
 Hence, international travelers should only consume bottled water, not use ice in beverages, and avoid food sold from street vendors.
-Also, individuals traveling to areas with high rates of hepatitis A should receive the hepatitis A vaccine in two (2) doses, 6 to 18 months apart.
+Also, individuals traveling to areas with high rates of hepatitis A should receive the hepatitis A vaccine in two (2) doses, six to 18 months apart.

-Other persons who should receive the hepatitis A vaccine include men who have sex with men, intravenous and other drug users, persons with clotting factor disorders like hemophilia, people with chronic liver disease, and children who live in areas that have historically high rates of hepatitis A. For short term protection (for example, short term travel to endemic areas), immune globulin (IG) shots may be given.
+Other people who should receive the hepatitis A vaccine include men who have sex with men, intravenous and other drug users, people with clotting factor disorders like hemophilia, people with chronic liver disease, and children who live in areas that have historically high rates of hepatitis A. For short term protection (for example, short term travel to endemic areas), immune globulin (IG) shots may be given.
 This is generally needed for people who are going to remain in those areas for a period of less than one month.
 This IG shot can temporarily prevent you from contracting the virus.
 An IG shot may also be given for protection within 2 weeks following exposure to a known hepatitis A carrier.

 Most patients with acute hepatitis B will get better on their own, but this is a preventable disease.
 The best method of prevention is vaccination.
 The hepatitis B vaccine is highly effective in preventing the infection.
-Individuals who should receive this vaccine include those who use intravenous and other drugs, men who have sex with men, individuals with high risk sexual behavior and individuals with multiple sexual partners.
+Individuals who should receive this vaccine include those who use intravenous and other drugs, men who have sex with men, individuals with high-risk sexual behavior, and individuals with multiple sexual partners.
 As pregnant women who carry the virus are very likely to transmit it to their baby, newborns of hepatitis B infected mothers should receive the first dose of the hepatitis B vaccine within 12 hours of birth.
 It is also recommended that an IG (immune globulin) shot be given at the same time.
 This method is highly effective in preventing infection of the newborn.
-If the mother in addition has high amounts of the virus in her blood stream, it is recommended that she receive an oral antiviral agent after the second trimester of pregnancy to further reduce the risk of transmission to her baby.
+If the mother also has high amounts of the virus in her blood stream, it is recommended that she receive an oral antiviral agent after the second trimester of pregnancy to further reduce the risk of transmission to her baby.

-Most states currently require hepatitis B vaccination of all newborns as well as “catch-up” vaccination for children and adolescents.
+Most states currently require hepatitis B vaccination of all newborns, as well as “catch-up” vaccination for children and adolescents.
 A combined hepatitis A and B vaccine (Twinrix®) is also available for people who need both vaccines.
-These vaccines offer life long immunity (as does recovery from infection) unless the patient has underlying immune disease or kidney failure.
+These vaccines offer lifelong immunity (as does recovery from infection) unless the patient has underlying immune disease or kidney failure.

 George G. Abdelsayed, MD, FACP, FACG, and Daniel Stupak, MD, Bridgeport Hospital, Bridgeport, CT – Published November 2010.